 Many of the core VoltDB database features described herein are part of the VoltDB Community Edition, which is licensed under the GNU Affero Public License 3 as published by the Free Software Foundation.
-Other features are specific to the VoltDB Enterprise Edition and VoltDB Pro, which are distributed by VoltDB, Inc. under a commercial license.
-Your rights to access and use VoltDB features described herein are defined by the license you received when you acquired the software.
+Other features are specific to the VoltDB Enterprise Edition and VoltDB Pro, which are distributed by Volt Active Data, Inc. under a commercial license.